FDA Breakthrough Device Designation Request: Accelerated Pathway Guide

 Elexes reviewed the product and since it was a unique product that addressed an unmet medical need Elexes suggested the medical device company to apply for a Breakthrough Device Designation often called the BDD application.
 When Elexes made the Company aware of BDD, they were very interested in learning more about this program and how they could be eligible for it.
 In order to facilitate the understanding Elexes held a Q&A session (see below).

-Question – What is a Breakthrough Devices Program?
+Question - What Is FDA Breakthrough Device Designation?

 However, this program is intended for or granted only to novel medical devices, IVDs, or combination products that involve novel technology which is nothing like the existing ones in the market.